OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

   - The car-wash tiles and paint were not sun bleached which indicates that it was not in an area where taller buildings were present to shade them
   - The car-wash was self-service which was typically not found in the downtown areas

 These data points allowed a narrowing of the car-wash search areas and ultimately yielded us an address to the car-wash identified in the image.
 Google Maps and Google Street View were then utilized to attempt to locate and confirm the *exact* location that the image was taken.
-Specific identifers seen in the image such as a cleaning station, nearby building satellite dish/window positions, and matching fence-line (see MVO submission), allowed us to confirm the location of the image down to the exact position where the image was taken.
+Specific identifers seen in the image such as a cleaning station, nearby building satellite dish/window positions, and matching fence-line (see MVO submission) allowed us to confirm the location of the image down to the exact position where the image was taken.

 **Pulling It All Together**

 As we decided that the aforementioned data points were the *most* relevant to the investigation, we began documenting.
 A flow chart was made (draw.io) with all relevant intel points gathered.
 This allowed us to provide a single document showing the workflow and comparison of geolocation data showing how the information was sourced and how we confirmed the intel was valid.
 Information without context is not intelligence, as such, we have found that the proper documentation of intel points is *just as important* as the intel points themselves.
 This chart allowed us to ultimately display that and was thus awarded Most Valuable OSINT.

-✌️
+### ✌️